-All other coordinates of the serpentine $\mu$ coincide with the corresponding coordinates of $\lambda$. \end{lem} \begin{proof} First, let us notice, that the number of nonzero elements in $(\lambda,d)_+$ is one larger than the number of nonzero elements of $\lambda_{+}$ therefore the assumption of an existence of $i$ such that $\lambda_i=0$ is necessary.
+\begin{proof} First, let us notice that the number of nonzero elements in $(\lambda,d)_+$ is larger by one than the number of nonzero elements of $\lambda_{+}$.
+Therefore, the assumption of the existence of $i$ such that $\lambda_i=0$ is necessary.
 Second, one can see from the recursive description~\eqref{eq::bubble::serpentine} that the corresponding $\mu$ is a serpentine such that $\mu_+=(\lambda,d)_{+}$.